PrachiPoojary/Paneer-Butter-Masala/Recipe.md

 Step3 - Add 2 chopped tomatoes.
 Saute.
 Step4 - Add 4-5 dry red chillies.
 Step5 - Add salt as per taste.
 Saute well.
-Step6 - Let onions and tomatoes cool down.
+Step6 - Let the prepared mixture cool down.
 Step7 - Put this in a mixer grinder and grind it by adding a little water.
 Make a thick Mixture.
 Step8 - In a pan add 2 to 3 tablespoons of butter
 Step9 - Add 2 to 3 tablespoons of red chilli powder.